Frequently Asked Questions

 Can we supply our own lunch?

-Yes, subject to the meals not causing any issues for other children who have severe allergies and meals provided from home need to be healthy and nutritious – please speak to your child’s Key Person or the Nursery Manager for more details.
+No as there is a risk that meals may cause issues for other children who have severe allergies – please speak to your child’s Key Person or the Nursery Manager for more details.

 My child has just turned 3 yesterday, Can I get my free childcare?